THE GENOCIDE GENE

 and are words-worth living and dying for.

 a soldier alive who wants to save the life of an enemy who

 wants him dead.

-have imposed the conventions of war on your propagandized proxies
+imposed the tidy conventions of war on your propagandized proxies,

-of hell for which you are fit, it is found
+if there is a rung of hell for which you are fit it is found

 in the tortured schizophrenic mind of every soldier who wasn’t

 allowed to finish the task for which he was trained, and died

 On June 14, 2008, 400 Taliban soldiers escaped from Sarposa

 Prison in Kandahar.
-If the ugly, degrading, dehumanizing enterprise
+If the ugly, degrading, dehumanizing

-just as there would be fewer funerals
+for prisons of war, just as there would be fewer funerals